SkyBlueRW/SkyBlueRW.github.io/_posts/2023-09-28-max-drawdown.md

 ### Reference <a name="ref"></a>

-- Grossman & Zhou (1993): Optimal Investment Strategies for Controlling Draw-downs
+- Jones & Pewsey (2009): Sinh-arcsinh distributions